WeichenZhou/SFC/README.md

 # SFC
-It is a new method named Standardized Fold Change (SFC) to detect differential expressions.
+It is a new method named Standardized Fold Change (SFC) to detect differential expressions for cases and controls.